Paella: Competitions and records

-Controversial representations
+Alternative ingredients

-Some non-Spanish chefs include chorizo in their paellas and other ingredients, which Valencia people believe do not belong in paella of any type.
+Some non-Spanish chefs include chorizo in their paellas and other ingredients, which Valencians believe do not belong in paella of any type.
 The alternative name proposed for these dishes, although pejorative, is arroz con cosas ('rice with things').
 Famous cases are Jamie Oliver's paella recipe (which included chorizo) and Gordon Ramsay's.
-The author Josep Pla once noted:
+The author Josep Pla once noted: "The abuses committed in the name of Paella Valenciana are excessive – an absolute scandal."

 However, in an article for El País, Spanish food writer Ana Vega 'Biscayenne', citing historical references, showed that traditional Valencian paella did indeed include chorizo, exclaiming, "Ah Jamie, we'll have to invite you to the Falles."

 Emoji

 In 2015, an emoji for paella was proposed to Unicode.
 The emoji was approved for Unicode 9.0 as U+1F958 "SHALLOW PAN OF FOOD" in June 2016.
-Although it is generally rendered as paella, Samsung has rendered the symbol as a Korean hot pot.
+Apple Inc.'s version of the emoji originally depicted paella de marisco, but was later changed to a more traditional appearance with chicken after online controversy.

 Related dishes

 Traditional Valencian cuisine offers recipes similar to paella valenciana and paella de marisco such as arròs negre, arròs al forn, arròs a banda and arròs amb fesols i naps since rice is the base of much of the local cuisine.

 Fideuà is a Valencian pasta noodle dish variation cooked similarly in a paella.
 It may be served with allioli sauce.